 In 1919, an American Psychologist named Lightner Witmer wrote about a two-and-a-half year old boy who displayed several aspects of Autistic behaviour.
 He was accepted at Witmer's special school, and individual teaching over a long period of time helped this child compensate for some of his disabilities.

-In the 18th and 19th Century the so-called "Idiot Savants", who we now know were Autistic, could well have been shown in travelling "Freak shows", led by people such as PT Barnum.
+In the 18th and 19th Century the so-called "Idiot Savants", who we now know were Autistic, could well have been shown in travelling "Freak shows", led by people such as P.T.
+Barnum.
 This was the heyday of the "Freak Shows".
-NT Audiences may have watched, in amusement or amazement or curiosity or puzzlement, Autistic savants, as they performed their skills or struggled to speak as they did so.
+Audiences may have watched, in amusement or amazement or curiosity or puzzlement, Autistic savants, as they performed their skills.
 Bear in mind though, that the Savant skills occur in around 30% of classically Autistic people.
 Not every Autistic person is like Rainman.

 If Autistic savants were displayed in freak shows, non-savant Autistics, I suspect, throughout the 19th Century and the first half of the 20th century were probably locked away in mental hospitals because local authorities simply didn't know what do with them or where to put them, or they would have been lumped in the asylums with people who I nowadays call GLDers.

 Civilised humans have been on the earth thousands of years (The earth is around six billion years old) but psychiatry is a science that is only around 100 years old, and as a result, in its infancy.
 I believe there is a great deal to learn about the subject of Psychiatry in general, along with Autism.
 I also believe that there are plenty of conditions out there waiting to be discovered.
 Just think about the progress that has been made in the last two decades or so on subjects such as Asperger's, Autism, Dyspraxia and other developmental disabilities, that are neither General Learning Disabilities nor mental illnesses.